 An easy recipe for Oven Roasted Tomato Sauce highlighting juicy, ripe summer tomatoes!
 A fun, simple way to extend summer’s harvest!
-Freeze for winter!
+Freeze or can for winter!

 There’s really not too much that needs to be done to a good tomato and so this is why this recipe stays “simple”.
 A few cloves of garlic, a shallot, a drizzle of good olive oil, a few sprigs of oregano or basil, and a sprinkling of salt… and that is pretty much it!